zionmezba/Earth-2.0/README.md

 - shaders/vertex.glsl
 - shaders/fragment.glsl

-If paths are configurable via command line or config file, explain how to set them.

 ## Troubleshooting
 - Missing OpenGL headers: install appropriate dev packages (Linux: libgl1-mesa-dev; macOS: Xcode / Command Line Tools).
 - Linker errors: verify that you linked GLFW/GL/other libs and that library paths are correct.